-In addition to all Telecommunicator functions, the Lead Telecommunicator is responsible for assisting and supporting the Center Manager with routine operations of the Communications Center and performing operational and supervisory functions of the center in the Manager’s absence.
-The Lead Telecommunicator will report directly to the Center Manager and will work closely in coordination with the Regional Director during times of the Manager’s absence.
+In addition to all Telecommunicator functions, the 911 Lead Dispatcher is responsible for assisting and supporting the Center Manager with routine operations of the Communications Center and performing operational and supervisory functions of the center in the Manager’s absence.
+The 911 Lead Dispatcher will report directly to the Center Manager and will work closely in coordination with the Regional Director during times of the Manager’s absence.

 Essential Functions & Responsibilities